 Life Insurance and Survivor Benefits for Servicemembers and Veterans Life Insurance

 servicemembers life insurance.
 You can purchase veterans life insurance for a limited time after you are discharged.
 Survivor Benefits Plan for Military Retirees

-As a military retiree, your pension ends when you die unless you sign up for the Survivor Benefit Plan when you retire.
+Your pension ends when you die unless you sign up for the Survivor Benefit Plan when you retire.

-If you are the survivor of a Department of Defense military retiree, promptly report the military retiree’s death to the Defense Finance and Accounting Service (DFAS).
+report the death to the Defense Finance and Accounting Service (DFAS).
 If you are the survivor of a Coast Guard retiree, contact the Coast Guard Pay & Personnel Center.
 Benefits for Survivors of Veterans

-You may also be eligible for CHAMPVA, a health care program in which the VA shares the costs of services and supplies with eligible beneficiaries.
+CHAMPVA.
+It is a health care program in which the VA shares the costs of services and supplies with eligible beneficiaries.

 If you are a Survivor Benefit Plan beneficiary, you may also be eligible for VA benefits.

 For more information,

 Back to Top

-Arlington National Cemetery—is maintained by the Army and has different eligibility requirements from those maintained by the VA.
+Arlington National Cemetery—is maintained by the U.S. Army and has different eligibility requirements from those maintained by VA.